 - “Here in North America, it’s the dead of winter.
 Trade in those grey skies and fierce winds with these Brazil vacation packages.
 Remember, summer is just a short trip south.
 Call us today.”

 - “Vacations are expensive, but they don’t have to be.
-We’ll give you some cheap ways to travel, whether you are going around the world, or around the mountain.
+We’ll give you some cheap ways to travel, whether you are going around the world or around the mountains.
 Call us to save big on your next journey.”

 - “One of the best gifts you can give your children is great memories.
 Family-friendly vacations are a fun way to share those future memories.
 Let us know how we can help you find the perfect vacation.”

 8. Accept Online Bookings

 Knowing that 82% of all travel bookings (including accommodation, tours and activities, flights, etc.) in 2018 were made online via a mobile app or website, without human interaction, should be a good enough motivation.
 Travellers have a lot of online resources and tools at hand to research, review deals, and choose the best travel packages for them.
 If you want your business to be one of the choices they consider, you need to meet them where they are.

 Think of it this way, having an experiential website will get your visitors hooked on the idea, and an online booking system enables you to get them right away.
 Getting a ‘hot lead’ as a result of tourism marketing increases your chances of closing the deal.
 ProfileTree can help you integrate a sleek booking system into your website.
 It also makes most of your calls to action basically a click of a button.